tinacms/tina.io/content/blog/branch-patterns-automate-prs.md

 ## Github Actions

-Github Actions are a powerful and flexible way to allow you to run all sorts of DevOps operations without needing separate tooling.
-Github Actions use YAML to create and run your operations.
+Github Actions are a powerful and flexible way to allow you to run all sorts of DevOps workflows without needing separate tooling.
+Github Actions uses YAML to define workflows.

 ### Creating your GitHub action